Coeur d'Alene, Idaho

-Coeur d'Alene (/ˌkɔːr dəˈleɪn/ KOR-_-də-LAYN; Cœur d'Alêne /fr/) is a city in and the county seat of Kootenai County, Idaho, United States.
-It is the most populous city in North Idaho with a population of 54,628 at the 2020 census, while the Coeur d'Alene metropolitan statistical area has an estimated 188,000 people.
+Coeur d'Alene (/ˌkɔːr dəˈleɪn/ KOR-_-də-LAYN) is a city in and the county seat of Kootenai County, Idaho, United States.
+It is the most populous city in North Idaho with a population of 54,628 at the 2020 census, and now an estimated 58,555 as of 2026.
+Coeur d'Alene is currently growing at a rate of 1.04% annually and its population has increased by 6.55% since the most recent census, while the Coeur d'Alene metropolitan statistical area has an estimated 188,000 people.
 Coeur d'Alene is located about 30 mi east of Spokane, Washington, with which it forms the bi-state Spokane–Coeur d'Alene combined statistical area.
 The city is situated on the north shore of the 25 mi long Lake Coeur d'Alene and to the west of the Coeur d'Alene Mountains.
-Locally, Coeur d'Alene is known as the "Lake City", or simply called by its initials, "CDA".
+Locally, Coeur d'Alene is known as the "Lake City", or simply called by its initials, "CDA" or "CD'A".

 The city is named after the Coeur d'Alene people, a federally recognized tribe of Native Americans who live along the rivers and lakes of the region, in a territory of 4000000 acre from eastern Washington to Montana.
-The native peoples were hunter-gatherers who located their villages and camps near food gathering or processing sites and followed the seasonal cycles, practicing subsistence hunting, fishing, and foraging.
+Historically, the native peoples were hunter-gatherers who located their villages and camps near food gathering or processing sites and followed the seasonal cycles, practicing subsistence hunting, fishing, and foraging.

 The city began as a fort town; General William Tecumseh Sherman sited what became known as Fort Sherman on the north shore of Lake Coeur d'Alene in 1878.
 Peopling of the town came when miners and prospectors came to the region after gold and silver deposits were found in what would become the Silver Valley and after the Northern Pacific Railroad reached the town in 1883.
 In the 1890s, two significant miners' uprisings over wages took place in the Coeur d'Alene Mining District leading to the declaration of martial law, with the latter providing a motive for the assassination of a former Idaho governor and subsequently a nationally publicized trial.
 The late 19th century discovery of highly prized white pine in the forests of northern Idaho resulted in a timber boom that peaked in the late 1920s and was accompanied by the rapid population growth which led to the incorporation of the city on September 4, 1906.
 After the Great Depression, tourism started to become a major source of development in the area.
 By the 1980s, tourism became the major driver in the local economy, and, after decades of heavy reliance on logging, the city featured a more balanced economy with manufacturing, retail, and service sectors.